CarnaViire/blogpost-7.0/blogpost.md

 In case of failure, HTTP status code can help to distinguish between retriable and non-retriable errors (e.g. server doesn't support WebSockets at all, or it was just a transient network error).
 Headers might also contain additional information on how to handle the situation.
 The headers are useful even in case of a successful WebSocket handshake, e.g. they can contain token tied to a session, information related to subprotocol version, or that the server can go down soon.

-.NET 7 adds a setting [ClientWebSocketOptions.CollectHttpResponseDetails](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocketoptions.collecthttpresponsedetails?view=net-7.0) that enables collecting upgrade response details in `ClientWebSocket` instance during `ClientWebSocket.ConnectAsync` call.
-You can later access the data using [ClientWebSocket.HttpStatusCode](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket.httpstatuscode?view=net-7.0) and [ClientWebSocket.HttpResponseHeaders](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket.httpresponseheaders?view=net-7.0) properties, even in case of `ClientWebSocket.ConnectAsync` throwing an exception.
+.NET 7 adds [`CollectHttpResponseDetails`](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocketoptions.collecthttpresponsedetails?view=net-7.0) setting to `ClientWebSocketOptions` that enables collecting upgrade response details in a `ClientWebSocket` instance during [`ConnectAsync`](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket.connectasync?view=net-7.0) call.
+You can later access the data using [`HttpStatusCode`](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket.httpstatuscode?view=net-7.0) and [`HttpResponseHeaders`](https://learn.microsoft.com/dotnet/api/system.net.websockets.clientwebsocket.httpresponseheaders?view=net-7.0) properties of the `ClientWebSocket` instance, even in case of `ConnectAsync` throwing an exception.
 Note that in the exceptional case, the information might be unavailable, i.e. if the server never responded to the request.

 Also note that in case of a successful connect and after consuming `HttpResponseHeaders` data, you can reduce `ClientWebSocket`'s memory footprint by setting `ClientWebSocket.HttpResponseHeaders` property to `null`.